If you employ a workforce, chances are you will at some stage be called upon to investigate and adjudicate allegations of employee misconduct.

 - taking complaints;

 - taking statements from employees and others;

 - providing employees the opportunity to respond to allegations against them;

 - deciding on any appropriate disciplinary action.

 The consequences for taking disciplinary or other adverse action against an employee without just cause, or without following a proper process, can be severe.

 Similarly if misconduct has occurred, any disciplinary action must be proportionate to the extent of any misconduct – the punishment needs to fit the crime.

-If you would like more information on conducting a workplace investigation, implementing disciplinary action up to and including dismissal or implementing a performance management plan for an employee, please contact us on 4936 9100 or firstname.lastname@example.org
+If you would like more information on conducting a workplace investigation, implementing disciplinary action up to and including dismissal or implementing a performance management plan for an employee, please contact us at our compensation lawyers Rockhampton on (07) 4936 9100 or email@example.com